 What is it about islands and rum?
 Trust me I am not complaining, I can often be found with a mojito in my hand, particularly at sunset.
 So it seems as if the Canary Islands will cater to my rum obsession with their own speciality honeyed rum.
 I may even live it large a little and try thee banana liqueur and see how high the mojo goes then!

-More posts about the Canary Islands
+More posts about the Canary Islands and Northern Africa

 - Things to Do in Santa Cruz de Tenerife, Canary Islands